What is cellulitis?

 - Endocarditis (heart valve infection).

 Sepsis is recognised by fever, malaise, loss of appetite, nausea, lethargy, headache, aching muscles and joints.
-Serious infection leads to hypotension (low blood pressure, collapse), reduced capillary circulation, heart failure, diarrhoea, gastrointestinal bleeding, renal failure and loss of consciousness.
+The serious infection leads to hypotension (low blood pressure, collapse), reduced capillary circulation, heart failure, diarrhoea, gastrointestinal bleeding, renal failure and loss of consciousness.

-The diagnosis of cellulitis is primarily based on the clinical features.
+The diagnosis of cellulitis is primarily based on clinical features including a physical exam.
 Investigations may reveal:

 - Leukocytosis (raised white cell count).